ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/create-and-configure-tableadapters.md

  Any changes that you make to the TableAdapter's main `Fill` method are reflected in the schema of the associated data table.
 For example, removing a column from the query in the main `Fill` method also removes the column from the associated data table.
 Additionally, removing the column from the main `Fill` method removes the column from any additional queries for that TableAdapter.

  You can use the TableAdapter Query Configuration Wizard to create and edit additional queries for the TableAdapter.
 These additional queries must conform to the table schema, unless they return a scalar value.
-The additional queries have a names that you specify (for example, `CustomersTableAdapter.FillByCity(NorthwindDataSet.Customers, "Seattle")`.)
+Each additional query has a name that you specify.

+ The following example shows you how to call an additional query named `FillByCity`:

+ `CustomersTableAdapter.FillByCity(NorthwindDataSet.Customers, "Seattle")`

 #### <a name="to-start-the-tableadapter-query-configuration-wizard-with-a-new-query"></a>To start the TableAdapter Query Configuration Wizard with a new query